adityatiwari931/UrlShortner/README.md

 Overview
 The URL Hashing System is designed to shorten long URLs while preserving query parameters and allowing click tracking.
 The system provides an easy-to-use API for generating and resolving shortened URLs.
-This application is built using Java and Spring Boot, with URL hashing handled via SHA-256, and data persistence managed using MySQL.
+This application is built using Java and Spring Boot, and data persistence managed using MySQL.

 The system ensures privacy by using hashed URLs that do not reveal any identifiable data and includes click tracking to monitor how often a short URL has been used.
 It is scalable and can be deployed on various platforms, including AWS using serverless technologies like AWS Lambda and API Gateway.